Replacing Plastic: Can Bacteria Help Us Break The Habit?

 Molly Morse manufactures biopolymers that she hopes will replace some kinds of plastic.
 She runs a small company called Mango Materials.
 Mango is her favorite fruit, and she wanted her company to sound different from other tech enterprises in the San Francisco Bay Area.
 "We're not your typical Silicon Valley startup company," Morse says.
 "We're manufacturing polymers at a waste-water treatment plant.
 We're not a bunch of guys in a garage coding."

-So how did she end up making bioplastic at a sewage treatment plant?
+How did she end up making bioplastic at a sewage treatment plant?

 Morse says it started when she was in elementary school.
 She went to an aquarium and stumbled on an exhibit about plastic trash floating in the ocean.
-"There was this huge, gigantic-like fish-tank-type structure full of clamshells, like styrofoam clamshells from McDonald's," she recalls.
+"There was this huge, gigantic-like fish-tank-type structure full of clamshells, like [plastic foam] clamshells from McDonald's," she recalls.
 "And I was floored ... completely horrified.
 It changed my life and I was like, that is freaking ridiculous, and I'm going to change it."

 She followed through.
 She went to Stanford University and got a doctorate in environmental engineering.
 At a scientific conference in 2006, she met another young engineer, Anne Schauer-Gimenez.
 "I think we were up to like 4 in the morning or something," Schauer-Gimenez says, "just talking about research and how this process works."